Germany, protest against the expansion of a coal mine: Greta Thunberg stopped for the second time

-Swedish climate activist Greta Thunberg she was one of several protesters taken away by police during protests against open cast lignite mining in the abandoned village of Lutzerat in western Germany.
+Swedish climate activist Greta Thunberg was one of several protesters taken away by police during protests against open-cast lignite mining in the abandoned village of Lutzerat in western Germany.
 She was “detained” by three officers, who carried out an identity check, but “no arrests were made”, said a spokesman for the Aachen police.

 Germany, Greta Thunberg demonstrates again with activists Lützerath: carried away by police